-I had milestones in her home: my first birthday party (shared with cousin Kelley, who had the nerve to be born at the same time of year); my first tooth was lost there, under a card table when someone (let’s blame Kelley again) was chasing me and it loosened in the ruckus; and my first stitches came after I slid on Tootie’s wonderfully shiny kitchen floor and cut my head open on a cat food can.
+I had milestones in her home: my first birthday party; my first tooth was lost there, under a card table when someone was chasing me and it loosened in the ruckus; and my first stitches came after I slid on Tootie’s wonderfully shiny kitchen floor and cut my head open on a cat food can.
 If I scrunch my face now you can see still see the scar.

 The “great” thing about “great” aunts is that they can love you and take care of you and spoil you and dote on you, but you aren’t usually around them so much that you get irritated with them like you do your parents.
 I mean, aunts and uncles are like having all the good things about parents: the treats, the laughter, the gifts, the inside jokes, without the bitter aftertaste.

 My first electric train set – still one of the best gifts I’ve ever received – came from Aunt Tootie and Uncle Toby.
 I played with it there on her living room floor and beamed with pride as I was the master of the track.
 With a press of a lever, I sped the train around the tracks – woosh, woosh, woosh.
 It even had a whistle!